MarvinDMav3n/QnA-Reddit-Bot/README.md

 # QnA-Reddit-Bot

-A bot that answers questions from the user by searching Reddit forums for relevant posts.
+A bot that answers coding questions from the user by searching Reddit forums for relevant posts.

 - User enters a prompt
 - Bot checks prompt for keywords such as "Python"